Breaking the Cycle of Burdens

-And yet she lived with a husband who openly cheated on her, stole from the Israelite people, was unruly, and not only dishonored his father, but God as well.
+Ichabod's mother carried huge burdens around with her.
+I wish someone could have helped her.
+She married a priest's son.
+Her husband openly cheated on her by sleeping with women at the entrance of the temple.
+He stole from the Israelite people, was unruly, and not only dishonored his father, but God as well.

 Her burdens were enough to cause anyone to turn bitter.
-But then she lost her husband and brother in-law in battle, and her father-in-law in a tragic accident.
-When she heard the news that the enemy stole the Arc of the Covenant, she completely lost it.
+But then she lost her husband and brother-in-law in a battle and her father-in-law in a tragic accident.
+When she heard the news that the enemy stole the Arc of the Covenant, the very thing her husband was supposed to have guarded, she completely lost it.

 Can we relate?
 What do we do?
-How do we handle these burdens without losing our mind?
+How do we handle these burdens without losing our minds?

 Come to see your value, that you are important in God’s eyes, and that He does care.
 Without that, you’ll never get past the first number.
 If you believe God doesn't care, you'll probably never turn to Him.

-Turn to God - then again, if you can turn to God in the midst of your burdens, He will help you find your value and worth.
+Turn to God - then again, if you can turn to God amid your burdens, He will help you find your value and worth.
 (Moses set a good example.
 Burdened from the people, he turned to God)

-Find a friend to confide in – biblical women spoke, but who knows if they shared as women in today’s world have the privilege to share.
+Find a friend to confide in – biblical women spoke, but who knows if they shared as women in today’s world have the privilege of doing.
 Do you have someone to talk to?
 (Moses had his siblings that walked with him much closer than any of the others)